NAT Gateways in Thalassa Cloud VPCs

 Security Considerations

-- NAT Gateways only allow outbound traffic from private subnets; they do not permit inbound connections.
+- NAT Gateways only allow outbound traffic from the VPC’s subnets; they do not permit inbound connections.

 - For services requiring inbound access, consider using a Load Balancer instead.